yurap/HomeSeekBot/README.md

 The chatbot for seeking apartments for rent in Moscow

 ## What we do
-- read posts about rented apartments in various dedicated facebook groups
+- read posts about rented apartments in dedicated facebook groups
 - filter out irrelevant posts, extract metro station and price
 - send it via telegram chatbot to people with metching criteria